-In accordance with the requirements of Articles L. 823-9 and R. 823-7 of the French Commercial Code (Code de commerce) relating to the justification of our assessments, we inform you of the key audit matter relating to risks of material misstatement that, in our professional judgment, was of most significance in our audit of the financial statements of the current period, as well as how we addressed this risk.
+It is in this complex and evolving context that, in accordance with the requirements of Articles L. 823-9 and R. 823-7 of the French Commercial Code (Code de commerce) relating to the justification of our assessments, we inform you of the key audit matters relating to risks of material misstatement that, in our professional judgment, were of most significance in our audit of the financial statements of the current period, as well as how we addressed those risks.

-This matter was addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on specific items of the financial statements.
+These matters were addressed in the context of our audit of the financial statements as a whole and in forming our opinion thereon, and we do not provide a separate opinion on specific items of the financial statements.

-Measurement of investments in subsidiaries in Capgemini SE
+Measurement of investments in subsidiaries in Cappemini SE

-At December 31, 2019, equity investments reported in the balance sheet amount to €18,038 million.
+As of December 31, 2021, equity investments reported in the balance sheet amount to €21 480 million.
 Equity investments are recognized at their acquisition-date cost and may be written down based on their value in use.

-As stated in the Note "Accounting policies - Financial Assets" to the financial statements, an impairment is recognized if the value in use of an equity investment is lower than its carrying amount.
-The value in use of equity investments is estimated by Management, either using discounted future cash flows adjusted for net cash/debt and deferred taxes, or using the proportionate share of consolidated net equity, or in some rare cases, based on the market value of comparable transactions.
+As stated in the Note "Accounting policies - Financial Assets" to the financial statements, a depreciation is accounted for should the value in use of the equity investments be lower than its carrying amount.
+The value in use of equity investments is estimated by Management, either using discounted future cash flows adjusted of net cash/debt and deferred taxes, or using the proportionate share of consolidated net equity, or in some rare cases, based on the market value of comparable transactions.